Work Out Online with Scott Herman Fitness

 Next up, Herman says he’s working on a relaunch of his website to make it easier for his followers to track their goals and progress.
 He’s also working on developing a new fitness program to add to his repertoire, this one aimed at building muscle without sacrificing endurance and cardiovascular health.
 “A lot of body builders, they look like they’re in great shape but, if they had to run a mile for their lives, most of them can’t do it,” he says.
 “So what I’d like to do is push a program that, you gain some muscle and you can get stronger … but you’ll still have the muscular endurance.”

-A Gold’s Gym employee throughout high school and college, Herman, who currently lives in Salem, N.H., fell into making fitness videos after appearing in The Real World: Brooklyn in 2009.
+A Gold’s Gym employee throughout high school and college, Herman, who currently lives in Salem, New Hampshire, fell into making fitness videos after appearing in The Real World: Brooklyn in 2009.
 “After living in the city for six or seven months, I just started to really miss the gym environment, being in the gym and helping people,” Herman says.
 “So I decided I would start maybe making some YouTube videos just to get back into it.”

 Herman was soon contacted by someone at Google who saw him on The Real World and was interested in his videos.
 “He started explaining how you can build a channel and if you’re good, you can develop a really big fan base and you can make a living making YouTube videos, which I had no idea you could do at time,” Herman remembers.
 “That’s basically how it all kind of started.”